iron-io/iron_worker_ruby_ng/README.md

 ### merge_requirements(path)
 ### requirements(path)

-Merge all libraries from a python standard requirements.txt The requirements.txt example file after freezing may look like as follows:
+Merge all libraries from a python standard requirements.txt.
+The requirements.txt example file after freezing may look like as follows:

 ```txt
 Flask==0.8
 Jinja2==2.6